Emergency Dentist / Oral Surgery / Bone Grafting and PRF in Rockville Maryland

 - Bone Grafts with Implant Placement.
 Dental Implants are best placed at the time of extraction.
 Typically bone grafts along with PRF will be placed at the time of extraction to repair any bone defects and help the implant to heal properly.

 - Bone Grafts with removal of teeth.
 Preserves bone for future implant placement and helps bone heal properly.

 - Bone Grafts where there is not enough bone for an implant.
 Builds a volume of bone either in the mouth or in the sinus to create bone for implant placement.
 This is by far the most expensive and complicated bone graft.
 Sometimes called a block bone graft.

 - Gum Grafts to gain gum tissue to improve the appearance of a smile.
 Gums can break down around front teeth, leaving dark unsightly holes in the smile.
 Gum Grafts can restore the strength, volume and tone of gum tissue in between front teeth.

 - Gum Grafts to gain connected tissue around teeth and dental implants.
 Sometimes when there is gum disease or prior extractions, valuable attached gum tissue can be lost.
 Patients can experience loss of tissue tone around teeth and implants.
 There can be irritated sore gum tissue, bleeding gums, food getting stuck in between and around teeth.
 Often a Gum Graft can restore the strength, volume and tone of gum tissue around teeth and dental implants.

 Platelet Rich Fibrin or PRF Treatment for Implants and Tooth Removal Sites:

-Sedation for Dental Implants and Oral Surgery
+Sedation for Teeth Implants and Oral Surgery

 We offer Full Sedation Dentistry for any procedure.
 Sedative Dentistry may be encouraged for longer Oral Surgeon Services such as Multiple Extractions, multiple dental implants and bone grafts.